tldr-pages/tldr/pages/common/sdiff.md

 `sdiff {{path/to/first_file}} {{path/to/second_file}}`

-- Compare between two files, ignore all tabs and white space:
+- Compare 2 files, ignoring all tabs and whitespace:

 `sdiff -W {{path/to/first_file}} {{path/to/second_file}}`